MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

 ---

-# Expose your plugins to ChatGPT and Bing
+# Create and run your plugins in ChatGPT or Bing

 [!INCLUDE [pat_large.md](../includes/pat_large.md)]

 So far, we've demonstrated how to create plugins that can be used natively in Semantic Kernel.
 This is great if you are building a custom application that only uses Semantic Kernel, but what if you want to use your plugins in applications that _don't_ use Semantic Kernel, like ChatGPT, or Bing?

 In this article, we'll show you how to take a Semantic Kernel plugin and expose it to ChatGPT with Azure Functions.
 As an example, we'll demonstrate how to transform the `MathPlugin` we created in previous articles into a ChatGPT plugin.
+By following these steps, you'll also learn how to load a ChatGPT plugin back into Semantic Kernel.

 Once we're done, you'll have an Azure Function that exposes each of your plugin's native functions as HTTP endpoints so they can be used by Semantic Kernel _or_ ChatGPT.
 If you want to see the final solution, you can check out the sample in the public documentation repository.